Economy of the Soviet Union

+However, in most cases, this did not correspond to better access to resources and ultimately many other countries outperformed the Soviet Union in terms of social and economic gains.
+Shortages of goods and services were commonplace due to the planned nature of its economy.

 After Mikhail Gorbachev became the General Secretary of the Communist Party of the Soviet Union and came to power in March 1985, he began a process of economic liberalization by dismantling the command economy and moving towards a mixed economy modeled after Lenin's New Economic Policy.

 The Chernobyl disaster beginning on 26 April 1986 was the costliest disaster in human history.

 At its dissolution at the end of 1991, the Soviet Union bequeathed its successor state, the Russian Federation, with a growing pile of $66 billion in external debt and barely a few billion dollars in net gold and foreign exchange reserves.